Neamar/DUCK/rosa_on_himself.md

 <hr />

-<P> I know duckbilled dinosaurs had no teeth.
-I pointed
-this out to both Erickson and Clark, saying that I wanted an evil looking skull, but liked the duck-bill gag... and they both opted to leave it all as is.
+I know duckbilled dinosaurs had no teeth.
+I pointed this out to both Erickson and Clark, saying that I wanted an evil looking skull, but liked the duck-bill gag... and they both opted to leave it all as is.
 Besides... *I* never said that was a duck-billed